armin-reichert/mazes/README.md

 }
 ```

+Everybody who ever dealt with the Kruskal MST algorithm should immediately recognize it in this code.

-The implementation uses Java 8 language features (streams, lambda expressions) for better readability.
+The implementation uses Java 8 specific language features (streams, lambda expressions) for better readability.
 There are no dependencies to UI frameworks (AWT, Swing, JavaFX).

 Also included is a [Swing application](https://github.com/armin-reichert/mazes/releases/download/mai2018/mazedemoapp.jar) demonstrating all implemented maze generators.
 Using a control panel you can select the generation algorithm, path finder algorithm, grid resolution and rendering style ("walls" vs. "passages") interactively.